blekenbleu/Loaded/README.md

 - different games have different property names for suspension travel;
 	unclear whether any iRacing properties correspond to suspension travel...

+#### Ratio for Load vs suspension deflection is quite nonlinear between compression and unloading
+- heave plot looks similar to sum of wheel load deltas
+	- also similar to sum of wheel deflection deltas...
+- use +/- heave to separately calibrate +/- suspension deflection deltas to estimated load scale factors
+	- heave minimum should be -25;&nbsp; maximum may be > 50
+	- load minimum should be 0...

 ### New to me: *TwoWay Binding*
 - XAML:&nbsp; `Value="{Binding foo, Mode=TwoWay}"`
 - `DataContext` can be per-XAML element...